What is happening in Haiti? Here's what to know.

 Where is Haitian Prime Minister Ariel Henry?

-Henry landed in Puerto Rico late on the afternoon of March 5 after his plane was denied permission to land in the neighboring Dominican Republic, where officials have closed the airspace to and from Haiti.
-Héctor Porcella, director of the Dominican Institute of Civil Aviation, told reporters the plane did not have a required flight plan.
+Henry has been unable to enter Haiti for weeks because the violence closed its main international airports.
+He arrived in Puerto Rico in early March after being barred from landing in the Dominican Republic, where officials said he lacked a required flight plan.
+Dominican officials also closed their country's airspace to flights to and from Haiti.

-A Caribbean official told The Associated Press on March 6 that leaders of Caricom had spoken with Henry the previous evening and presented several alternatives to end the deepening crisis, including his resignation, which Henry refused.
+A U.S. official told the French news agency AFP on March 11 that Henry was welcome to remain in Puerto Rico for the time being.

-Asked that same day if the U.S. government had urged Henry to step down, U.S. Ambassador to the United Nations Linda Thomas-Greenfield would say only that the Biden administration had asked him to "move forward on a political process that will lead to the establishment of a presidential transitional council that will lead to elections."
+Asked in early March if the U.S. government had urged Henry to step down, U.S. Ambassador to the United Nations Linda Thomas-Greenfield said only that the Biden administration had asked him to "move forward on a political process that will lead to the establishment of a presidential transitional council that will lead to elections."

 "We think that is urgent — that it's urgent that he moves forward in that direction and starts the process of bringing normalcy back to the people of Haiti," she said.

-Other Haitian politicians have started forming alliances with the aim of leading the country in Henry's absence.
-One new political alliance involves former rebel leader Guy Philippe and ex-presidential candidate and former Sen. Moïse Jean Charles, who told Radio Caraïbes on Wednesday that they signed a deal to form a three-person council to lead Haiti.
+It wasn't immediately clear who exactly would lead Haiti out of the crisis in his absence, but other Haitian politicians have started forming alliances with the aim of leading the country.

-Henry has not made any public comment since the gangs laid siege to critical infrastructure sites late last week while he was in Kenya.
+One new political alliance involves former rebel leader Guy Philippe and ex-presidential candidate and former Sen. Moïse Jean Charles, who has said they signed a deal to form a three-person council to lead Haiti.

 How did things get so bad in Haiti?